r04922101/gin-logrus-stackdriver/README.md

 Refer to [Gin Custom Log Format](https://github.com/gin-gonic/gin#custom-log-format), write your custom formatter function. \
 Construct a `LoggerConfig` with the formatter and pass it to `NewLoggerWithConfig` function. \
-You can also find a example snippet of custom formatter in [example/main.go](./example/main.go)`.
+You can also find a example snippet of custom formatter in [example/main.go](./example/main.go).

+## Customize Logger

+If you want to use your own `logrus.Logger` instance instead of default logger in stackdriver format, just pass your logger to `LoggerConfig`.